y0y0l0/HHA507/Assignments/nhanes_inferential_2021_23/README.md

 1. **Create Your GitHub Repository**
    - Create a new GitHub repository titled `nhanes_inferential_2021_23`.
    - Include a `README.md` file that briefly describes the project and the analyses you are performing for each of the questions.
+   - Include a `requirements.txt` file that lists all the Python packages you are using for the analysis.

 2. **Complete the Analysis in Google Colab**
    - Use Google Colab to conduct your analysis.
 Your notebook should be well-documented with explanations of each step just as like we have done in the class notebooks.